 SoJust Speaker Series: Compelling Questions

 In addition to book discussions, the group hosts virtual monthly speaker programs and presentations themed around the selected book titles.
-Check out information on our past speaker programs and events below!
+Check out information from some of our past speaker programs and events below!

 June 24, 2021: Why Are LGBTQ+ Historical Figures Missing From Our School's Curriculum?